-Remark: In order a theory to have scientific value (this applies not only to physics),
+Remark: In order for a theory to have scientific value (this applies not only to physics),

 Our time-spatial area “near the Earth’s surface” has the following three defining characteristics relevant to the topic discussed: